Skip to main content

 Solidworks plugin v0.5.2.zip

 The Solidworks add-in is a prototype release meant to gauge client interest.
 It is a beta version with limited functionality not suitable for a production environment.
-Valispace will implement improvements and added functionalities in the future depending on client need and usage.
-If you have any particular use cases, suggestions, or improvements, please feel free to email us at support@Valispace.com or raise an improvement request in our support portal here.
+Altium will implement improvements and added functionalities in the future depending on client need and usage.
+If you have any particular use cases, suggestions, or improvements, please feel free to reach out under our Altium Support Page.

-The user can connect to their Valispace deployment through the Solidworks add-in through the login window which will be shown if the user is not already logged in, or by clicking the Login/Logout button which can be found in the top right corner of the add-in.
+The user can connect to their Requirements and Systems Portal deployment through the Solidworks add-in through the login window which will be shown if the user is not already logged in, or by clicking the Login/Logout button which can be found in the top right corner of the add-in (Figure Deployment Login Window)

 Select “save login info” and the Add-in will automatically connect to the specified deployment the next time SolidWorks is executed.
 Login information is saved on the active Windows user's Appdata.